ndgeniebla/phaser-mkdocs/docs/index.md

 ##Procedures Overview

-1. Setting Up Your Project (Neil)
+1. Setting Up Your Project
-2. Understanding The Components of A Phaser Project (Jonathan)
-3. Creating Our Game Instance (Neil)
+2. Creating Our Game Instance
-4. Building Our First Scene, Game Object and Enemy (Jonathan)
+3. Building Our First Scene, Game Object and Enemy
-7. Keeping Score and A Final Scene (Neil)
+4. Keeping Score and A Final Scene

 ##Typographical Conventions